mching/old_pages/_posts/2016-11-26-Turkey-roasting.md

 ## Methods
 Like last year, I took measurements of the probe thermomenter inserted into the deepest part of the breast.
 The birds were approximately the same size ~14 lbs.

 The recipe I used both times was from the Alton Brown Good Eats Thanksgiving episode.
-I brined the thoroguhly defrosted turkey in ice cold conditions, then roasted it at 500 degrees Fahrenheit for 30 minutes.
+I brined the thoroughly defrosted turkey in ice cold conditions, then roasted it at 500 degrees Fahrenheit for 30 minutes.
 After this, I covered the breast with a double layer of heavy duty aluminum foil and dropped the temperature to 350 degrees.
 I then roasted the bird until the temperature of the breast had risen to 161 degrees.

 ## Results